-The controller will support only tests 1-8 which must be selected by the user.
+The controller will only support tests 1-8 which must be selected by the user.
 These tests will bring the controller through initialization several times and do extensive checks on the DMA capability.
-Once the prompt "." has appeared, enter the following command line to start ZRCFB3 diagnostic:
+Once the prompt "." has appeared, type the following command line to start ZRCFB3 diagnostic: